 on_exit_remove = false cron_minute = 30 cron_hour = 20 cron_day_of_month = 10-20 cron_month = 5 cron_day_of_week = 2

-Run every 10 minutes and every 6 minutes before noon on January 18th with a 2-minute preparation time:
+Run on every 10 minutes and every 6 minutes before noon on January 18th with a 2-minute preparation time:

 on_exit_remove = false cron_minute = */10,*/6 cron_hour = 0-11 cron_day_of_month = 18 cron_month = 1 cron_day_of_week = * cron_prep_time = 120